rust-lang/edition-guide/src/rust-2018/trait-system/no-anon-params.md

 }
 ```

-In the 2018 edition, all parameters must be given a variable (even if it's just
+In the 2018 edition, all parameters must be given an argument name  (even if it's just
 `_`):

 ```rust